Spinal Injury Lawyers

 - Hemiplegia.
 Paralysis of an arm and a leg on the same side of the body.

 Paralysis and other types of spinal cord injuries are usually devastating to the person affected and their loved ones.
-If you or a loved one has been paralyzed, it’s vital that you contact the attorneys at Juan Hernandez Law to make sure that you get fully compensated for your damages.
+If you or a loved one has been paralyzed, it’s vital that you contact the attorneys at Hernandez Law Group, P.C. to make sure that you get fully compensated for your damages.
 The insurance companies may offer a partial settlement for medical bills, but the damages you deserve compensation for extend far beyond that.

 Spinal Cord Injury Symptoms